RazorPhaser/angular-tutorial/src/chapters/chapter06-reactive-forms.md

     <b>Exercise</b>: Add Border On Invalid
 </h4>

-You can also add a border around the Bootstrap form-group for the item form field by adding the has-danger Bootstrap css class when the formErrors.item has a value.
+You can also add a border around the Bootstrap form-group for the item form field by adding the is-invalid Bootstrap css class when the formErrors.item has a value.

 1. Open the todo.component.html file